blueheron786/Arrow/README.md

 dotnet run --project Arrow.Blazor
 ```

+## Configuring Email

+If you plan to use emails in your application, modify `appsettings.Development.json` and fill in the `MailerSend` settings (API key, from address, etc.).

 4. Browse to `https://localhost:5001`, click **Login**, then **Register** to create an account.
 After successful registration you are redirected home and signed in automatically with your email shown in the header.

 # Best Uses